December 21, 2020

-This can include maintaining the campus lawn care, providing internal equipment upkeep, scheduling critical repairs, managing renovations, and keeping everyone safe.
+This can include maintaining the campus lawn care, upkeeping internal equipment, scheduling critical repairs, managing renovations, and keeping everyone safe.

 We think it’s fair to say that your number one need is time.
-And that’s what an integrated facilities service provider does for you: gives you more time to properly run your building.
+And that’s what an integrated facilities service provider does for you: gives you more time to properly manage your building.

 What Are The Strengths & Weaknesses Of A Facilities Service Provider?

-The first and most obvious strength to using a facilities service provider is that all support responsibilities are handed off to the company you partner with.
-From top to bottom, they will take care of all aspects of your facility.
+The first and most obvious strength of using a facilities service provider is that all support responsibilities are handed off to the provider.
+From top to bottom, they will take care of all facets of your facility.
 This includes everything from managing deliveries to equipment maintenance to groundskeeping and more.

 The second strength is that when you utilize an integrated facilities service provider, everything filters through the same company.
 In fact, a major weakness of using multiple providers is that it’s incredibly inefficient.
 You need to get multiple companies in sync and working together, which can be a significant challenge.
 Instead, when you have just one company dealing with everything, your facility operations are streamlined and efficient.

-A downside to using any outsource solution is that ultimately anyone working for you through the facilities service provider is not your employee.
-In other words, you can’t simply knock on their door down the hall and ask them a question or brainstorm with them.
+A downside to using any outsourced solution is that anyone working for you through the facilities service provider is not your employee.
+In other words, you can’t simply knock on their door and ask them a question or brainstorm with them.

-A minor yet worth noting second weakness is that when they handle everything.
-Something as simple as changing a flickering light bulb can take longer than may be expected.
+A minor yet worth noting second weakness is that since they handle everything, something as simple as changing a flickering light bulb can take longer than expected.
 And, although your facilities provider will usually be on top of requests like these, things come up from time to time that could delay the repair.

 How To Conduct Interviews & Trial Periods For An IFM Provider.

-While there are many things to keep in mind, during the interview process find out how long they’ve been in business.
-This may be available from their website.
-But, if you’re transitioning to a fully integrated solution, make certain they have sufficient experience to justify your business.
-Also, find out what the typical turn-around time is for a repair and how they handle requests.
+While there are many things to keep in mind, during the interview process, find out how long they’ve been in business.
+This information may be available on their website.
+But, if you’re transitioning to a fully integrated solution, make certain they have sufficient experience to handle your business.
+Also, find out what the typical turn-around time is for a repair and how they handle service requests.

-Have a backup option or two in mind so that you can select a second company for another six month trial if the first doesn’t work out.
+Have a backup option or two in mind so that you can select an alternative company for another six-month trial if the first doesn’t work out.

 So Is Integrated Facilities Management Right For You?

-Next, weigh the pros and cons of an outsourced solution against the things you need.
+Next, weigh the pros and cons of an outsourced solution against the services you need.

-Finally, determine which company or two you’re willing test out with a short-term trial.
+Finally, determine which companies you’re willing to test out with a short-term trial.